 Linoleic acid is a polyunsaturated fatty acid that is rich in Omega-6.
 You can find such oils in Sunflower oil, grapeseed oil, hemp seed oil, raspberry seed oil, rosehip oil and sea buckthorn oil are great for the skin.
 If there are low levels of linoleic acid in the skin, the skin barrier function becomes impaired leading to acne and skin dryness.

-4. Look Out For Water-Loving Ingredients
+6. Look Out For Water-Loving Ingredients

 Applying lipids alone without the use of water-loving ingredients is not effective.
 These ingredients work by attracting water while lipids hold the water tightly to seal in the moisture.
 The mixture of lipids and hydration must work hand in hand to keep the skin healthy.

-5. Supplementation Of Flaxseed Oil For Sensitive Skin Type
+7. Supplementation Of Flaxseed Oil For Sensitive Skin Type

 If you have sensitive skin, you might want to try supplementing with flaxseed oil.
 Supplementing with Flaxseed oil according to Skin Pharmacology and Physiology improves skin barrier hydration, reduces redness, roughness and scaling.

 The study had 13 women with sensitive skin supplements with flaxseed oil for 12 weeks.
-At the end of the study, skin hydration and smoothness improved, inflammatory and skin irritation decreased.
+At the end of the study, skin hydration and smoothness improved, inflammation and skin irritation decreased.
 You should consult your healthcare professional before starting any supplements.

-6. Exfoliate Your Skin
+8. Exfoliate Your Skin & Avoid Over-Exfoliation

 A study had 11 healthy participants use four different types of AHA’s (Glycolic acid, lactic acid, tartaric acid and gluconolactone) for 4 weeks.
 At the end of the study, the gluconolactone and tartaric acid groups saw significant improvement in their skin barrier compared to the glycolic and lactic acid groups.